AnnaGerber/little-bits-js/press/instructions.md

 ![image](../images/button.jpg)
 ![image](../images/bargraph.jpg)

+This project also works with a [sound-trigger](http://littlebits.cc/bits/sound-trigger) or [roller-switch](http://littlebits.cc/bits/roller-switch) in place of the button.

 ### Assembling the circuit

 Connect power bit to button bit, button bit to d0 on Arduino bit, d5 on Arduino bit to bargraph bit.